 Coaches will stand off to the side and feed soccer balls to the separate lines and the players must head the soccer ball to try and knock the soccer balls off the cones or water bottles over, the first team to do this will be the winner.

-- Make contact with the ball at the centre of your forehead
+- Make contact with the ball at the center of your forehead

 - Follow through with your neck to generate power (Attack the ball instead of letting it hit you